SynHLMA:Synthesizing Hand Language Manipulation for Articulated Object with Discrete Human Object Interaction Representation: Experiments

 \subsection{Experimental Settings}

-{\textbf{Implementation Details}} We use four codebooks with a capacity of 1024 each for the hand and the object.
-For the large language model, we adopt Vicuna-7B.
-The model is trained using the LoRA technique, with a rank value set to 16, meaning about 5\% of the parameters are involved in the training process.
-We set the learning rate to 3e-4 and the alpha value to 64, and employ a cosine annealing learning rate scheduler to ensure training stability.
-The batch size is 128, and the training is conducted for 20 epochs on four RTX A800 GPUs.

-{\textbf{Metrics}} To comprehensively evaluate the quality of the generated grasping instructions from multiple perspectives, we adopt the evaluation methodology proposed by \citet{jiang2023motiongpt,huang2025hoigpt}.
+{\textbf{Implementation and metrics}} We employ four codebooks to discretize hand and object representations.
+The manipulation language model is built upon Vicuna-7B-v1.5 and fine-tuned using LoRA.
+To comprehensively evaluate the quality of the generated grasping instructions from multiple perspectives, we adopt the evaluation methodology proposed by \citet{jiang2023motiongpt,huang2025hoigpt}.
 We consider the following evaluation metrics: {Fr\'{e}chet Inception Distance (FID), Diversity, Multi-modal Distance (MMDist), Interaction Volume (IV), Average Displacement Error (ADE), Final Displacement Error (FDE), Codebook Update Coverage (CUC).
-For detailed definitions, please refer to the supplementary material.
+For detailed configurations and definitions, please refer to the supplementary material.

 {\textbf{Baselines}} HAOI generation refers to predicting the subsequent grasping sequence given the object’s point cloud and a corresponding textual description as input.
 HAOI prediction refers to the task where only the first 20\% of a grasping sequence is provided to the model, which must then predict the remaining 80\%.
 HAOI interpolation denotes the scenario in which 40–50\% of a sequence is intentionally omitted, requiring the model to complete the missing portions in a coherent manner.
-We compare SynHLMA with state-of-the-art HAOI generation models, including HOIGPT and Text2HOI, as well as with representative human motion generation baselines such as T2MGPT, MotionGPT, and TM2M.
+We compare SynHLMA with state-of-the-art HAOI generation models, including HOIGPT, Text2HOI, SemGrasp and NL2Contact, as well as with representative human motion generation baselines such as T2MGPT, MotionGPT, and TM2M.